James Farentino

 James Farentino (February 24, 1938 – January 24, 2012) was an American actor.
-He appeared in nearly 100 television, film, and stage roles, among them The Final Countdown, Jesus of Nazareth, and Dynasty.
+He appeared in television, film, and on stage, including The Final Countdown, Jesus of Nazareth, and Dynasty.

 Career

-Born in Brooklyn, New York, Farentino attended local schools followed later by studying drama and acting in Catholic school.
+Born in Brooklyn, Farentino attended local schools followed later by studying drama and acting in Catholic school.

 In the 1950s and 1960s, he performed on the stage and a few TV roles.
-Among his many television appearances, he guest-starred in 1964 with Efrem Zimbalist, Jr. in the episode "Super-Star" of the CBS drama series The Reporter.
 He starred in The Alfred Hitchcock Hour alongside Vera Miles and John Carradine (episode "Death Scene").
-Early in 1967, he appeared in Barry Sullivan's NBC Western series The Road West in the episode "Reap the Whirlwind".
+He garnered a Golden Globe Award for Best Male Newcomer for the film, The Pad (and How to Use It) (1966).

 In 1969, he starred opposite Patty Duke in the film Me, Natalie.
 Farentino was one of the lawyers in NBC's TV series The Bold Ones (1969–1972), which also starred Burl Ives and Joseph Campanella.
 He made two appearances in the 1970s anthology television series Night Gallery, once with then-wife Michele Lee ("Since Aunt Ada Came to Stay"), and next with actress Joanna Pettet ("The Girl with the Hungry Eyes").
-Also in 1970, Farentino appeared as Pick Lexington in The Men From Shiloh (the repackaged name of the popular long-running TV Western The Virginian) in the episode titled "The Best Man".
+Also in 1970, Farentino appeared as Pick Lexington in The Men from Shiloh (the repackaged name of the popular long-running TV Western The Virginian) in the episode titled "The Best Man".
 In 1973, he appeared in the episode "The Soft, Kind Brush" of the romantic anthology series Love Story.
 During the 1970s, he appeared on NBC's Cool Million.

-In 1978, he was nominated for an Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie for his portrayal of Simon Peter in the miniseries Jesus of Nazareth.
+In 1978, he was nominated for a Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie for his portrayal of Simon Peter in the miniseries Jesus of Nazareth.
 In 1980, Farentino starred in The Final Countdown with Kirk Douglas and Martin Sheen, and then played Juan Perón opposite Faye Dunaway's Eva Perón in the 1981 television film Evita Perón.
 Farentino appeared as Frank Chaney in the short-lived 1984 ABC series Blue Thunder, based on the 1983 film of the same name, starring Roy Scheider.
 He starred as Dr. Nick Toscanni on the second season of Dynasty from 1981 to 1982.
 In the late 1990s, he appeared as the estranged father of lead character Doug Ross on ER.